-This is very similar to a traditional Greek salad namely tomatoes, cucumber and feta cheese drizzled with extra virgin olive oil.
+This is very similar to a traditional Greek salad, namely tomatoes, cucumber and feta cheese drizzled with extra virgin olive oil.
 Herbs, olives and finely sliced red onion are also regularly included.
-To turn this into a Santorini salad you must use sweet cherry tomatoes and then simply add capers.
+To turn this into a Santorini salad, you must use sweet cherry tomatoes and then simply add capers.
 The perfect lunch on a hot, sunny day.

 5. Yoghurt and honey

 One of the biggest culinary surprise that week was, without a doubt, the local yoghurt.
-In a lovely little restaurant on Thirassia, we had it drizzled with local honey and sprinkled with biscuit crumbs and it was so ridiculously moreish I couldn’t quite believe that such a simple dish could be so very good.
+In a lovely little restaurant on Thirassia, we had it drizzled with local honey and sprinkled with biscuit crumbs, and it was so ridiculously moreish that I couldn’t quite believe that such a simple dish could be so very good.

-I really do hope I have the chance to return one day to indulge my taste buds in these culinary delights, watch another sunset and another sunrise and visit some of the places I didn’t manage to find time for during this visit.
+I really do hope I have the chance to return one day to indulge my taste buds in these culinary delights, watch another sunset and another sunrise, and visit some of the places I didn’t manage to find time for during this visit.
 Santorini certainly lived up to my expectations, even surpassing them on many occasions.